Artistic roller skating: Precision

-Creative Solo/Free Dance
+Creative solo/free dance

 Artistic roller skaters who participate in this event most likely do solo dance or team dance.
 This event requires the coach and skater to select a song that can stay appropriate for any age.
-For example, songs from Mary Poppins, Singin' In The Rain etc. It is up to the coach or choreographer to design a routine that has a maximum of three jumps and two spins and has some dance moves such as swings, runs, etc..
+It is up to the coach or choreographer to design a routine that has a maximum of three jumps and two spins and has some dance moves such as swings, runs, etc..
 As of the 2016–2017 season, USARS has decided to add tumbling to their total score, allowing skaters to do optional cartwheels, splits and other forms of tumbling.

 This event is taken to the World Championships, however, only for Junior World Class and World Class Skaters only, these skaters are asked to compete in an international-style creative which can be French theme, African Theme, European Theme and the most popular: Spanish Themed.
 As of the 2015–2016 skating season, USARS opened up an Elementary International Creative Solo/Free dance event which allows 12 year olds and under to participate in an international-style routine that would be taken to regional and national championships.
 This event can be a combined, combining with international solo dance scores as a potential spot to go to nationals.

 To skate the combined event at regionals/nationals, skater must pay a separate entry fee to have the scores for International free dance and International Solo Dance combined for a chance to get an extra medal and extra ticket to nationals.

-Solo Dance
+Style dance

 The style dance is an event only participants can compete in for Junior and Senior World Class (the skaters trying to make it on the world team for their country).
 The style dance is international, which means it must have an international flare.
 Music can be in any language, and costume has to match the music theme.
+It has solo and couple events.

 The style dance does not need to have jumps or spins but does require repetitions of the given dance.
 This event is dance but does require a toe stop as there is footwork that needs to be included.

+Inline

+In inline figure skating, a short program is followed by a long program.